 5.On the Windows Account tab, select the Run backup as different Windows user option and enter the security credentials for a Windows account that is a member of the System Administrator (sysadmin) role in SQL Server.

 Once the steps above are completed, save the backup job and then attempt to run it manually.

-In the example walk-through above, we created a share to house temporary database backup files on the SQL Server host machine and then granted the "Everyone" group full control over the share.
+In the example walk-through above, we created a shared folder to house temporary database backup files on the SQL Server host machine and then granted the "Everyone" group full control over it.

 In some environments you may wish to restrict share access to a specific user (or set of users).

 To do this, first remove the "everyone" group from the temporary database backup folder and then add the Windows user account you specified in Step 4 in the walk-through above.
 Again, assign this user "full control" over the folder.
 Next, grant full read and write permissions to the Windows account currently in use by SQL Server (to check this, navigate to the services console and check the Log On tab associated with SQL Server).